Praentice/DFRecipes/docs/index.md

 Please keep in mind that this website is in currently in WIP state.

 # Who am I ?
 Hello !
-My name is Prantice, I'm a student in cybersecurity studies which is a digital forensic enjoyer and a member of CTF team "brain tea'sers".
+My name is Prantice, I'm a student in cybersecurity studies which is a digital forensic enjoyer and a member of CTF team brain tea'sers.

 ![[Pasted image 20221018145046.png]]

 ## My social networks